 Instead of being subtle, these babies have an almost spicy kick, which is so delicious and perfect for a chilly afternoon.

-And as the name suggests, these cookies should be crisp and crunchy.
+And as the name suggests, these dairy-free cookies should be crunchy.
 They’re called ginger-snap cookies, after all.

 Snowball cookies should be buttery, crumbly, and absolutely covered in powdered sugar.

-You’ll probably never see a holiday cookie platter without sugar cookies, and that’s because they’re mild yet sweet and easy to decorate.
+You’ll never see a holiday cookie platter without sugar cookies, because they’re perfectly sweet and easy to decorate.